-F- Water, plumbing and bathroom fittings Repair category 1 Notes The sanitary fittings appeared in fair order consistent with age.
+► Water, plumbing and bathroom fittings Repair category 1 Notes The sanitary fittings appeared in fair order consistent with age.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
-The lid to the cistern within the WC is cracked and requires replacement.
+An lead cold water tank was noted above the bathroom however it is assumed that this was disconnected at the time of the combi boiler installation.

-Heating and hot wat er

-Repair category 1

-Notes A gas fired central heating system has been installed.
+Heating and hot water Repair category 1 Notes A gas fired central heating system has been installed.
 This will require ongoing and regular servicing.
+We have been informed by the vendor that this is serviced annually.